 The authors reported that cloves might have a beneficial role in the future of cancer treatment since they can cause cell death and slow cell multiplication.

 Scientists have also studied cloves regarding their potential effect on obesity.
-In a study of mice, researchers found that clove extract reduced the incidence of obesity resulting from a high-fat diet.
+In

 Mice who received the clove extract had lower body weight, less abdominal fat, and less liver fat than those in the control group.